 - If you think that the roadrunner seems familiar – you may have watched Warner Brother’s cartoons!

-- The roadrunner belongs to the cuckoo family and sometimes called the earth-cuckoo.
+- The roadrunner belongs to the cuckoo family and is sometimes called the earth-cuckoo.

-- The roadrunner can sprint with speed up to 46 km per hour.
-This achievement is the highest speed for the birds that are capable of flight.
+- The roadrunner can sprint up to 46 km per hour.
+This achievement is the highest speed for the birds capable of flight.

 - The roadrunners are so quick they can even catch hummingbirds.